jeffThompson/PhysicalComputing/Week02_LEDs/SettingUpYourBoard.md

 ***

 ### UPDATE CIRCUIT PYTHON
 Our boards come with Circuit Python pre-installed, which is great, but it's also probably out of date already.
-To make sure everything works well, we should update that first.
+To make sure everything works well and you can follow along with all the demos, we should update that first.

-Open up the `boot_out.txt` file; it should have text like this:
+Open up the `boot_out.txt` file.
+You should see text like this:

     Adafruit CircuitPython 6.2.0 on 2021-09-14; Adafruit Feather M4 Express with samd51j19
     Board ID:feather_m4_express